 Bechstein’s are very quiet bats and can be difficult to detect on a bat detector.
 They have short calls that peak at about 50kHz.

 Status & conservation

-Native and very rare.
-It is classified as vulnerable on the IUCN Red List.
+Native and rare.
+It is classified as near threatened on the IUCN Red List.
 It is a priority species in the UK Biodiversity Action Plan.
 They are protected under the EU Habitats Directive, and in 2006, six sites were designated Special Areas of Conservation (SACs) specifically for Bechstein’s bat.

 Population size & distribution

-England population 1,500.
-In 2005, just six breeding populations were known.
+GB population 21,800.
+In 2005, just six breeding populations were known in England.
 Only one maternity roost and fewer than 20 hibernation roosts are known.
 The population trend is unknown.
 It is found mainly in southern England, Dorset, Wiltshire and Hampshire.

 Did you know?